-This article will give you a good understanding of how to tune your SCOM environment with the power of Live Maps by mapping your services and components to reduce SCOM maintenance and enhance Service Level SCOM reporting.
+This article will give you a good understanding of SCOM management and how to tune your SCOM environment with the power of Live Maps by mapping your services and components to reduce SCOM maintenance and enhance Service Level SCOM reporting.

 Microsoft’s SCOM excels at grouping information into classes, instances, and objects, which makes it easy to understand the data.
 Within SCOM management packs, there can be a whole host of different classes, and generally, the discoveries tie the classes to a computer or a host.

-Unfortunately, this method of mapping can cause the alert notifications of these distributed applications to be perpetually in a critical state, because these computer classes contain other objects and instances that have no direct support roles for the application that needs to be monitored.
-These objects and instances (e.g. agent running on the server) can trigger the critical state even when it’s not relevant to the health of the app.
-As a result, your app may be working just fine, but the alerts you receive are telling your otherwise.
+Unfortunately, this method of mapping can cause the alert notifications of these distributed applications to be perpetually in a critical state because these computer classes contain other objects and instances that have no direct support roles for the application that needs to be monitored.
+These objects and instances (e.g. agents running on the server) can trigger the critical state even when it’s not relevant to the health of the app.
+As a result, your app may be working just fine, but the alerts you receive are telling you otherwise.

 In this post, you’ll learn how to maintain distributed applications with Live Maps and proactively monitor them from day one.
 It’s a walk in the park rather than a climb up a vertical cliff.